 |At completion of 8 hours of coursework and related internship experiences||Completion of program|

-|Meets standards in completion of standards-based assessments in TLSE 592 and LEEA 726 and related internship experiences.
+|Meets standards in completion of standards-based assessments in SESE 592 and LEEA 726 and related internship experiences.

 Program steering committee review of